ait-tr/cohort43M/basic_programming/lesson_11/theory.md

 Since our array is defined for only 4 elements, we cannot access, for example, the sixth element: `nums[5] = 5;`.
 If we try to do so, we will get an error.

-An important property of arrays is the `length` property, which returns the length of the array, i.e., the number of its elements:
+An important property of arraysInt is the `length` property, which returns the length of the array, i.e., the number of its elements:

 ```java
 int[] nums = {1, 2, 3, 4, 5};